 For private boat rental, the rate is P1500 for round-trip transfer from Calayo Beach to Bituin Cove, with additional fee for island hopping at +P500 (Loren Island and Kayraang Cove) or P1000 (Loren Island, Kayraang Cove, Taytayin Cave and marine sanctuary).

 Once you get to Calayo Beach, it’s easy to find boat operators to take you for transfer and/or island hopping.
+You can also search in Facebook for boat operators.

 If you know of a recommended boat operator in Bituin Cove, please post the details in our comments section!